puang59/smacknet/README.md

 bun start
 ```

 Keep this terminal running.
-The proxy server will start on port 1081.
+The proxy servers will start on ports 1081-1084.

 5. Start the web interface: